-Designed and planted by Patrick Blanc, the Mus?e du quai Branly greenwall is one of Blanc?s most famous vertical gardens, and one of the most highly photographed in the world.
+Designed and planted by French botanist Dr. Patrick Blanc, the 650-foot-long and 40-foot high Musée du quai Branly greenwall is one of Blanc's most famous vertical gardens, and one of the most highly photographed in the world.
 Facing the River Seine with a park and small streets in between, the micro-climate creates a good environment for a large variety of plants.

 |Patrick selected "a range of species from the world's main temperate zones, essentially from the northern hemisphere (North America, Europe, the Himalayas, China, Japan).
 A few of the species were collected in Korea and Japan, such as Elastostema umbellatum, Pilea petiolaris, and Ixeris stonlonifera.
 I also incorporated a few species from the southern hemisphere's temperate zones, such as Berberis darwinii and B. linearifolia from Chile and Phygelius capensis from South Africa.|

 "It was obviously impossible to include tropical species in the Paris outdoors, on a façade with northern exposure swept by air currents from the Seine.
 Yet I insisted that the biodiversity represented in this vertical garden echo the cultural diversity of artists the world over, whose works were on exhibit in that very museum," (The Vertical Garden, 2008).